EpicEric/duper/duper_website/docs/spec.md

 ## Preliminaries

-- Duper is case-sensitive and must be a valid UTF-8 encoded Unicode document.
+- Duper is case-sensitive, and files must be a valid UTF-8 encoded Unicode document.
-- Whitespace means tab (U+0009), space (U+0020), line feed (U+000A), or carriage return (U+000D).
+- "Whitespace" refers to tab (U+0009), space (U+0020), line feed (U+000A), or carriage return (U+000D).
-- Newline means line feed (U+000A) or carriage return (U+000D).
+- "Newline" refers to line feed (U+000A) or carriage return (U+000D).
+- "Control characters other than line feeds" refers to the codepoints U+0000-U+0009, U+000B-U+001F, or U+007F.
 - Files must have only one root value.
-Parsers must always accept objects, arrays, and tuples as the root value, but implementations may allow other values as the root value.
+Parsers must always accept objects, arrays, and tuples as the root value.
+Implementations may allow other values as the root value.
 - JSON values are valid Duper values.

 ## Comments